 A Practical Journey to Communities of Practice

 A while ago I have been asking the community at Agile Uprising for some hints on how to setup communities of practice.
-I felt like I would need some support, as I had a rough idea what I would want to achieve by establishing communities, but I was lacking the idea how to get there.
+I felt like I would need some support.
+I had a rough idea what I would want to achieve by establishing communities, but I was lacking the idea how to get there.
 The attention to the request was really good and I received a lot of hints all around the topic.
-Anyhow, they left me with the feeling, that I would have to take action to run experiments, learn, and find out by myself how communities of practice would work best for me.
+Anyhow, they left me with the feeling, that I would have to take action to run experiments.
+I had to learn and find out by myself how communities of practice would work best for me.
 I did so.
 This is a summary of my journey to Communities of Practice.

 How to Implement Learning?